Dirac mode localization in QCD near the crossover temperature: Numerical results

-Here we implicitly assume that a nonzero $\lambda_c$ at $a\neq 0$ does not extrapolate to zero in the continuum limit, an assumption supported by the results of Ref.~\cite{Bonanno:2023mzj} and by those for $T=165\,\mathrm{MeV}$ reported in Sec.~\ref{sec:res_me}.

-In writing Eq.~\eqref{eq:loc_T1} we also implicitly assume that a nonzero $\lambda_c$ found at finite $\ns$ does not extrapolate to zero in the thermodynamic limit.
-To clarify this point, in Fig.~\ref{fig:bracketing} we show $I_{s_0}$ for $T=155\,\mathrm{MeV}$ and $T=158\,\mathrm{MeV}$ for $N_t=8$ and the largest available volume.
+The first method is to bracket the localization temperature in the window between the highest $T$ where one does not find a mobility edge, and the lowest $T$ where one does.
+The resolution of this method is of course limited by the available temperatures.
+Since this method requires only establishing the existence of a mobility edge, it is not plagued by any possible uncertainties (finite volume, interpolation of data, etc.) that affect the determination of the exact position of the mobility edge.
+With this method we determined that the critical temperature of localization at $\nt=8$ is in the range $155\,\mathrm{MeV}\le T_{\mathrm{loc}} \le 158\,\mathrm{MeV}$.
+To assess the reliability of this interval, we inspect in more detail how $I_{s_0}$ changes across the spectrum for temperatures near the transition.
+In Fig.~\ref{fig:bracketing} we show $I_{s_0}$ for $T=155\,\mathrm{MeV}$ and $T=158\,\mathrm{MeV}$ for $\nt=8$ and the largest available volume.
 Close to $T_{\mathrm{loc}}$ one expects that the localization properties of the lowest modes fully stabilize only in a large enough volume: localized low modes right above $T_{\mathrm{loc}}$ have a large localization length; and delocalized low modes right below $T_{\mathrm{loc}}$ start being lumpy.
 These features of the eigenvectors change how the corresponding eigenvalues respond to a fluctuation in the gauge configuration, with stronger (respectively weaker) correlations with the neighboring eigenvalues right above (respectively right below) $T_{\mathrm{loc}}$, leading in turn to deformations in the unfolded level spacing distribution in a finite volume.
-These reflect in $I_{s_0}$ near $\lambda=0$, that on the available volumes does not reach the Poisson value at $T=158\,\mathrm{MeV}$, and is visibly above the RMT value at $T=155\,\mathrm{MeV}$.
+These reflect in $I_{s_0}$ near $\lambda=0$, which on the available volumes does not reach the Poisson value at $T=158\,\mathrm{MeV}$, and is visibly above the RMT value at $T=155\,\mathrm{MeV}$.
 However, while $I_{s_0}$ crosses the critical value at $T=158\,\mathrm{MeV}$, it does not at $T=155\,\mathrm{MeV}$, showing a qualitatively different strength in the eigenvalue correlations.
 This supports the presence of a mobility edge at $T=158\,\mathrm{MeV}$, and its absence at $T=155\,\mathrm{MeV}$.